SPRING STOMP

 • If you love to dance and have fun, this weekend is for you.

-• Our hoedown attracts somewhere between 60-120 LGBTQA+ allies (queer) dancers.
+• Our hoedown attracts somewhere between 60-120 LGBTQ+ dancers.

 • Covid Precautions: Up to date vaccines, and daily testing are highly encouraged but not required for Spring Stomp 2026.
 Masks are welcome (but optional) and we try to have a few on hand in case you forget.